XeonicsCA/TT-Verilog-Template/docs/project_proposal.md

 Decode Stage:

-The lane registers holding the operands will then be fed into the correct ALU inputs with pathing determined by a FSM; switching states (input wiring) is performed based on the opcode.
+The lane registers holding the operands will then be fed into the correct ALU inputs with pathing determined by a FSM or LUT, activating control signals based on the opcode.
 Any flags provided in the opcode will also be directed here to the corresponding hardware it enables/disables.

 ALU Stage: